‘It is Better to die than to be a coward’ is the motto of the world-famous Gurkha Soldiers.

 The Gurkhas have loyally fought in nearly all of the World’s major wars and have earned Britain’s highest service awards.
 The Gurkhas have earned their fame and have made their mythical and legendary figure toward the world.

 History of Gurkhas

 It was a humble beginning.
 Gurkhas Brasserie is one of the first Nepalese restaurants in Melbourne.
-When Gurkhas Brasserie first opened in 1995 in famous Chapel Street in Melbourne, it had one main purpose: “to serve Australian public an authentic taste of Himalayan kingdom of Nepal”.
-Over the time, it lived up to its purpose winning their customers praise and admiration, not just heir taste buds.
-Gurkhas is now one of the most famous Nepalese restaurants in Melbourne still serving the same taste of Himalayan cuisine but of course with added smile.
+When Gurkhas Brasserie first opened in 1995 on the famous Chapel Street in Melbourne, it had one sole purpose: “to serve the Australian public an authentic taste of the Himalayan kingdom of Nepal”.
+Over time, it lived up to its purpose, winning its customers’ praise and admiration, not just their taste buds.
+Gurkhas is now one of the most famous Nepalese restaurants in Melbourne serving the same taste of Himalayan cuisine with an added smile.

 Chandra Yonzon – Founder of Gurkhas in Australia

 Run By – Sukuman Tamang & His Son since past 13 Years